Shankill, Dublin: Awards and recognition

+In 2024, Shankill achieved a Gold Award at the Midlands & East Regional Awards Ceremony for their continued efforts in enhancing the local environment.

 Shankill, Belfast

 Like its namesake the Shankill district of Belfast, Dublin's Shankill also has its own Falls Road.
-Occasionally, the primary schools and community groups in both Shankills hold football or other sporting events to promote closer north-south ties.
+Occasionally, the primary schools and community groups in both Shankills hold football or other sporting events to promote closer north–south ties.